deezer/spleeter/README.md

 You should get two separated audio files (`vocals.wav` and `accompaniment.wav`) in the `output/audio_example` folder.

+### Windows users

+   It appears that sometimes the shortcut command `spleeter` does not work properly on windows.
+This is a known issue that we will hopefully fix soon.
+In the meantime replace `spleeter separate` by `python -m spleeter separate` in the above line and it should work.

 For a more detailed documentation, please check the [repository wiki](https://github.com/deezer/spleeter/wiki)

 Want to try it out but don't want to install anything ? we've setup a [Google Colab](https://colab.research.google.com/github/deezer/spleeter/blob/master/spleeter.ipynb)